simonepri/geo-maps/README.md

 Below you can find different kind of maps divided by type and exported with different precisions.
 Please note that for precision we mean the absolute error between the polygons in the original map extracted from OSM and the ones we produce.

+In case you are using these maps for some projects, let [us know](https://github.com/simonepri/geo-maps/issues)!
+We will love to see what you have built!

 <a name="countries-maritime"></a>
 ## Map of countries' political maritime boundaries